pangpangmandu/cuberoom/resources/docs/docs.md

 <p class="title is-5">Organizing the routes</p>

-The routes are aggregated and wrapped with middleware in the `multi-client-ws.handler` namespace:
+The routes are aggregated and wrapped with middleware in the `cuberoom.handler` namespace:

 ```
 (mount/defstate app-routes